dhis2/dhis2-docs-implementation/content/database_design/data-quality-05-denominators.md

 ![](resources/images/dq_trend1.png)

-It includes the number of doses given and surviving infants on the left y-axis, and the BCG coverage % on the left y-axis, with the years displayed along the x-axis.
+It includes the number of doses given and surviving infants on the left y-axis, and the BCG coverage % on the right y-axis, with the years displayed along the x-axis.

 We are looking for inconsistencies in the data that may need some further explanation.
 In the above image from DHIS2, the data follows a fairly consistent pattern and does not seem to cause any concern.